MicrosoftDocs/azure-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-iaas-offline.md

 You can cancel any ongoing validations or migrations.
 The workflow must be in the **InProgress** state to be canceled.
 You can't cancel a validation or migration in the **Succeeded** or **Failed** state.

 - Canceling a validation stops further validation activity, and the validation moves to a **Cancelled** state.
 - Canceling a migration stops further migration activity on your target server and moves to a **Cancelled** state.
-The cancel action rolls back all changes made by the migration service on your target server.
+The cancel action returns all changes made by the migration service on your target server.

 #### [CLI](#tab/cli)

-This article guides you using the Azure CLI to migrate your PostgreSQL database from an Azure VM or an on-premises PostgreSQL server to Azure Database for PostgreSQL.
+This article guides you in using the Azure CLI to migrate your PostgreSQL database from an Azure VM or an on-premises PostgreSQL server to an Azure Database for PostgreSQL.
 The Azure CLI provides a powerful and flexible command-line interface that allows you to perform various tasks, including database migration.
 Following the steps outlined in this tutorial, you can seamlessly transfer your database to Azure and take advantage of its powerful features and scalability.

 To learn more about how to set up Azure CLI, see the [How to set up Azure CLI for migration service in Azure Database for PostgreSQL - Flexible Server](how-to-setup-azure-cli-commands-postgresql.md).

-### Connect to the source
+### Connect to source

 We're going to migrate "ticketdb," "inventorydb," and "salesdb" into the Azure Database for the PostgreSQL flexible server.